jimburton/scrabble/README.md

       toe 8 6 v
 	  ```
 	  Bob plays the word TOE vertically, starting at position (8,6).
 'T' is worth 1 point but is
 	  played on a double-letter bonus square so it contributes 2 to the score for the word.
-So the
+'O'
+	  and 'E' are each worth one point so the
 	  score for TOE is 4.
 Placing this word generates two additional
 	  words, TO ((8,6), horizontal) and EL ((10,6) horizontal).
 The bonus underneath 'T' is counted
 	  again in the score for TO.
 The score for the additional words is added to the